Best Practices13 min readMay 28, 2026

 Most lenders will tell you which bureau they pull from.
 If you're not sure, lift freezes at all three to avoid delays.
 The temporary lift takes effect within a few minutes in most cases, so you don't need to plan days in advance.

 If you're making a large purchase like a car or home where multiple lenders might pull your credit, consider lifting all three freezes simultaneously for the duration of your shopping period, then refreezing once you've completed the transaction.
+Car dealerships and mortgage lenders often do "rate shopping" by pulling from multiple bureaus simultaneously.

 What a Credit Freeze Doesn't Protect Against

-A credit freeze stops new account fraud — but identity theft encompasses more than that.
 It doesn't prevent someone from using your existing credit cards if those numbers are stolen.
-It doesn't protect your tax return from being filed fraudulently using your Social Security number (file your taxes as early as possible each year to prevent this).
+It doesn't protect your tax return from being filed fraudulently using your Social Security number (file your taxes as early as possible each year to prevent this, or sign up for the IRS's Identity Protection PIN program at irs.gov).
 It doesn't stop medical identity theft, where someone uses your insurance information to receive care.
+It won't prevent employment fraud, rental fraud, or government benefits fraud.

 Strong, unique passwords for financial accounts also matter here: if someone can't break into your existing accounts, a credit freeze covers the remaining new-account risk.
 Use our free password generator to create strong passwords for your bank, investment, and credit card accounts, and store them in a password manager.
+For a broader look at what to do if fraud does occur, see our guide on what to do after a data breach.

 Quick-Reference Checklist: Freezing Your Credit Today

-• ✅ Freeze credit at Equifax — equifax.com/personal/credit-report-services/credit-freeze/
+• ✅ Freeze at Equifax — equifax.com/personal/credit-report-services/credit-freeze/

-• ✅ Freeze credit at Experian — experian.com/freeze/center.html
+• ✅ Freeze at Experian — experian.com/freeze/center.html

-• ✅ Freeze credit at TransUnion — transunion.com/credit-freeze
+• ✅ Freeze at TransUnion — transunion.com/credit-freeze

 A credit freeze is one of the few security measures that is simultaneously free, highly effective, and requires almost no ongoing effort.
 Once it's in place, you're protected indefinitely — until you choose to lift it.
-If you haven't done it yet, the three websites above are worth visiting today.
+If you haven't done it yet, the websites above are worth visiting today.

 Recommended Tools

 For identity theft protection and dark web monitoring to complement your credit freeze, NordProtect monitors your personal data across breaches and alerts you when your information is exposed — giving you early warning before damage accumulates.
+It also provides identity restoration support if you do become a victim.

 See our full security tools guide for more recommendations on protecting your identity and accounts.
+Also read our guide on identity theft protection for a complete picture of how these tools work together.

-#credit freeze#identity theft#credit report#personal finance security#data breach
+#credit freeze#identity theft#credit report#personal finance security#data breach#credit lock#ChexSystems

 🔒 Generate a Strong Password Now